aio-libs/aiohttp/docs/index.rst

 *aiohttp* keeps backward compatibility.

-After deprecating some *Public API* (method, class, function argument, etc.) the library guaranties the usage of *deprecated API* is still allowed at least for a year and half after publishing new release with deprecation.
+After deprecating some *Public API* (method, class, function argument, etc.) the library guarantees the usage of *deprecated API* is still allowed at least for a year and half after publishing new release with deprecation.